xirver/xirver.github.io/_posts/2025-08-28-easyReverse.md

 ---

 ## Challenge Description
 This was an easy reverse challenge, perfect for a beginner.
+The description of this challange is the following: All the coolest ghosts in town are going to a Haunted Houseparty - can you prove you deserve to get in?

 ## Solution
 First of all run the executable to understand what it is asking for.